mp-se/pressuremon/README.md

 It supports ESP32s2 mini, ESP32s3 mini, ESP32c3 mini, ESP32c3 pico and pico and I2C compatible pressure sensors, currently the brand XIDIBEI is supported which has a good range of encapsulated sensors.

-Installation can be made using https://www.brewflasher.com or the web version at https://web.brewflasher.com
+Flashing can be done using https://www.gravitymon.com/flasher/index.html?beta which also will help with wifi setup.

 The documentation can be found [here](https://mp-se.github.io/pressuremon/)